silx-kit/silx/README.rst

 On Linux, to install silx with pip, you must install numpy first.

-Unofficial Debian8 packages are available at http://www.silx.org/pub/debian/ A CentOS rpm package is provided by Max IV at the following url: http://pubrepo.maxiv.lu.se/rpm/el7/x86_64/ An Arch Linux (AUR) package is also available: https://aur.archlinux.org/packages/python-silx
+Unofficial Debian8 packages are available at http://www.silx.org/pub/debian/ CentOS rpm packages are provided by Max IV at the following url: http://pubrepo.maxiv.lu.se/rpm/el7/x86_64/ Arch Linux (AUR) packages are also available: https://aur.archlinux.org/packages/python-silx

 On Windows, pre-compiled binaries (aka Python wheels) are available for Python 2.7 and 3.5.

 On Mac OS X, pre-compiled binaries (aka Python wheels) are available for Python 2.7.

 The latest development version can be obtained from the git repository::